Georgy Danilov: Jazikofront

-During the 1930s in the Soviet Union two main linguistic schools existed: those who followed the idea of an ancient proto-language developed long time ago, namely Proto-Indo-European, and those who followed the theory postulated by Nikolay Marr, the Japhetic theory, which postulated that the Kartvelian languages of the Caucasus area are related to the Semitic languages of the Middle East.
+During the 1930s in the Soviet Union two main linguistic schools existed: those who followed the idea of an ancient proto-language developed a long time ago, namely Proto-Indo-European, and those who followed the theory postulated by Nikolay Marr, the Japhetic theory, which postulated that the Kartvelian languages of the Caucasus area are related to the Semitic languages of the Middle East.
 Marrism claimed to represent "proletarian science" as opposed to the "bourgeois science" of Indo-European linguistics.

 The situation became more complicated, however, on 15 September 1930, when Danilov formally founded Jazikofront, a group of linguists belonging to the Communist Academy who rejected the Japhetic theory.
 For the first time in the USSR, Marrism was attacked by Marxist linguists, who criticized Marrism's single-minded focus on genetic analysis, as opposed to functional analysis concerned with the ongoing development and use of language.

 The "Jazikofront" also included other important young linguists, such as K.A.
 Alaverdov, Y.V.
 Loya, T.P.
 Lomtev and P.S.
 Kuznetsov.
 These young linguists fought on two different fronts: against the traditional approach to language and against other pretenders to the throne of new linguistics and other linguists claiming to be Marxists.
 Their criticism was not ideological but technical.
-Ideologically, the positions of Marr coincided with those of the group, but they believed it was necessary to revise the method of study proposed by him.
+Ideologically, Marr's positions coincided with those of the group, but they believed it was necessary to revise the method of study proposed by him.
 The young linguists of Jazikofront, together with Danilov, shared the conviction with Marrists that Indo-European linguistics was an obsolete approach to the study of language, but their conclusions about what should replace it were different.
-They felt that linguistics had to deal with present-day reality and it should concentrate on the relation between language, class and the proletariat consciousness to create a socialist society.
+They felt that linguistics had to deal with present-day reality and it should concentrate on the relation between language, class, and the proletariat consciousness to create a socialist society.
 The Jazikofront criticised the Japhetic theory because its approach to the study of the language was useless to solve the real problems of Soviet linguistics.

 Danilov was attacked by both Indo-Europeanists and Marrists.
 His bitter enemy was Yevgeny Polivanov, whom Danilov accused of adopting an anti-proletarian position because he defended Indo-European studies and labeled as a Trotskyist.
 However, the arguments provided by Danilov to disprove the thesis of Polivanov were unclear and confusing, sometimes even contradictory.

 Danilov's influence on the new linguistic movement likewise brought him into conflict with the exponents of Marrism, who used the term "danilovščina" (даниловщина), coined by Jakubinskii, to denounce Danilov's ideas as a dangerous tendency for the development of new linguistics.